scriptorron/service.rpm_sr/README.md

         Store your changes (CTRL+O, CTRL+X)

-3. Change your remote.xml to point the pvrmanager-addon when "Power" on remote is pressed.
+3. Change your remote.xml to point the addon when "Power" on remote is pressed.
 If you don't have a remote control you can also define a special key on your keyboard as power button (here as example F12).

-        Create a remote.xml if it doesn't exists (Gotham and up):
+        Create a remote.xml if it doesn't exists:

             nano $HOME/.kodi/userdata/keymaps/remote.xml

-        or (OpenELEC/LibreELEC/CoreELEC):

-            nano /storage/.kodi/userdata/keymaps/remote.xml

         and copy/paste following code into the editor: